-- a.
-Establish a probation period for the vendor to correct all noncompliance problems;
+- Establish a probation period for the vendor to correct all noncompliance problems;

 - b.
 Terminate the contract for default;

-- c.
-Terminate the contract for convenience;
+- Terminate the contract for convenience;

 - d.
-Debar the vendor for up to ten (10) years; or
+Suspend or Debar the vendor; or

 - e.
 Find no action necessary.

 A copy of all written actions or documents will be provided to the requesting department.
 The final decision and formal action will be filed in the contract e-folder for future use in determining vendor responsibility in future award recommendations.
+The Purchasing Director may terminate the vendor for convenience or default in accordance with the relevant provisions of the contract or Purchase Order.